 I've made a lot of chili and written about it here on DRB.
 I never make it the same way twice, usually because some ingredient or other is not in the pantry this time.
 Chili is an any time, any season food.
 It can be made in an hour or a day.
 Eaten fresh or… Continue reading Chili as you like it

 It's been a long, cold winter here in our town.
 Since the New Year, really, we just haven't felt much like eating cold food.
 You know, like fresh fruits and vegetables.
 Weird thing.
 Comfort food has tasted that much more comfortable in this weather.
-But spring will come, eventually, and with it the feeling that a green salad, fresh fruit for snacks, and crudities as appetizers will again feel comfortable…and healthy.
-Here’s some motivational reading from NPR.
-Have a green spring.
+But spring will come, eventually, and with it the feeling that a… Continue reading Eat Plants and Prosper: NPR

 For holiday feasts, that is.
 I have nothing, exactly, against the standard green bean, mushroom soup, onion things casserole.
 But unless you make it from scratch, it just doesn't compare, for flavor with this easy and candy-esque treatment for b'sprouts.
 One of the secrets, of course, is bacon.
-The other is to cook the heck out of the sprouts until they are the kind of candy you like.
-Continue reading Brussels sprouts are the new green beans
+The other is to cook the heck… Continue reading Brussels sprouts are the new green beans

 A friend, Betty Lou M., who grew up in Richmond, Virginia, says she has made this recipe ever since before she was a young bride 60+ years ago.
 These beans are very easy and mighty good, a great side for any occasion.
 We think they would probably be even better with fresh, local green beans, but we've been too lazy to try this.
 We're pretty sure these beans are close to the ones at Cracker Barrel.